 Doula comes from an old greek word which means slave - she is whatever you need her to be, she does whatever you need her to do to help you courageously engage with your own labour.

 The specific actions of a doula is hard to pin down, as she configures her support to fit what you need and continuously shifts as your needs transform throughout labour.
 One doula may offer the exact opposite support in one birth from another, because it is all about the person giving birth.
 A doula parks what she personally would like at the door, and works her magic to know what will be perfect for you to help you stay strong and positively interact with each contraction.

-Kate is familiar with the process of birth, both in hospital and at home.
+Kate is familiar with the process of birth, both at home and hospital.
 She knows that birth is not only hard work and hushed tones.
 Sometimes it's fun.

-Labour contains moments of laughter and shared stories, an opportunity to not only pass the time and help you ignore those early contractions, or to bring ease to the sudden quiet of an effective epidural but also to remind your heart and body that this is good.
+Labour contains moments of laughter and shared stories, an opportunity to not only pass the time and help you ignore those early contractions, or to bring ease to the sudden quiet of a slowed contraction rhythm but also to remind your heart and body that this is good.
 You are enough, you can do this, you can birth well.

 If the road feels long and your steps become uncertain, Kate helps you slow down the moment so you can refocus, find your breath and rhythm again.

-Movement can be a powerful factor in helping your body open and your baby descend, and a doula can remind you when a new position could assist in the process.
+Movement and breath can be powerful factors in helping your body open and your baby descend, and a doula can remind you to flow with what your body is doing, and when a new position could assist in the process.
 Massage and physical touch also alters how we interpret physical pain, and your doula is familiar with which areas of our bodies often benefit from extra support.
 Keeping your body loose and free of tension helps make the way for things to open, and when your body isn't fighting against itself, things often feel much more manageable.